 Can children sing a range of songs and rhymes?
 Can children perform songs rhymes and poems?
 Can children move in response to music?
 Can children vary movements to reflect the music they hear?

-Year 1

-Term Autumn Spring Summer

-Music Deliberate Practice (Skills) play tuned and untuned instru listen with concentration at y and creatively by singing songs and s ments musically nd understanding to a range of high-qu t and combine sounds using the inter-related Deliberate practise vocabulary: pitch, high, low, ality live and re pulse, perform, opinion, listen, respond.
+Year 1 Term Autumn Spring Summer .0 Deliberate Practice (Skills) play tuned and untuned instrument listen with concentration and under atively by singing songs and speaking chants and rhymes ts musically standing to a range of high-quality live and recorded music combine sounds using the inter-related dimensions of mu Mus Knowledge Assessment Questions: Assessment Questions: Assessment Questions: Unit 4 - Round and Round - To identify the pulse,

-Assessment Questions: Assessment Questions:

-Knowledge Assessment questions: Assessment Questions: Unit 1 - Hey You - To see how pulse, rhythm and pitch work together • Can children recognise that music has a steady beat like a heartbeat? • Can children create rhythms from words? • Can children create their own rhythms? • Can children listen to and respond to songs with a Hip Hop theme?
+Unit 1 - Hey You - To see how pulse, rhythm and pitch work together • Can children recognise that music has a steady beat like a heartbeat? • Can children create rhythms from words? • Can children create their own rhythms? • Can children listen to and respond to songs with a Hip Hop theme?
 Unit 3 - In the Groove - To know how to respond to different styles of music Can children find the pulse of a piece of music?
 Can children identify 5 types of music?
 Can children dance to or move to the pulse of each style?
 Can children listen to and repeat a short phrase using 2 notes on an instrument (high / low)?
 Can children create with two, then three notes?
-Unit 4 - Round and Round - To identify the pulse, rhythm and pitch in different styles of music Vocabulary Unit 1 - Pulse, rhythm.
+Can children improvise with two notes?
+Can children listen to and respond to songs with a Bossa Nova rhythm?
+Can children play as part of the performance?
+Can children play accurately and in time?
+Vocabulary Unit 1 - Pulse, rhythm.
 Pitch, rap, improvise.
-Compose, melody, bass guitar, drums, decks, perform Unit 3 - Blues, Baroque, Latin, Folk and Funk, rhythm, pitch, compose, improvise, perform, groove U Unit 4 - Keyboard, bass, guitar, percussion, trumpets, saxophones, pulse, rhythm, pitch, improvise, compose, perform, audience, Bossa Nova Year 2 Term Autumn Spring Summer • play tuned a y and creatively by singing songs and s speaking chants and rhymes Music Practice listen with concentration a ments musically nd understanding to a range of high-qu t and combine sounds using the inter-related Deliberate practise vocabulary: ality live d dimensi pitch, high, low, pulse, perform, opinion, listen, respond.
+Compose, melody, bass guitar, drums, decks, perform Unit 3 - Blues, Baroque, Latin, Folk and Funk, rhythm, pitch, compose, improvise, perform, groove U Unit 4 - Keyboard, bass, guitar, percussion, trumpets, saxophones, pulse, rhythm, pitch, improvise, compose, perform, audience, Bossa Nova Year 2 Term Autumn Spring Summer Deliberate play tuned and untuned instruments n , Deliberate practise vocabulary: Music Practice (Skills) nding to a range of high-quality live and recorded music mbine sounds using the inter-related dimensions of mu pitch, high, low, pulse, perform, opinion, listen, respond.